carlosplf/tensorflow-flowers-classifier/README.md

 # Tensorflow Flowers Classifier

-Flower image classifier based on Tensorflow tutorial.
+This is a simple Tenforflow Convolutional Neural Network implementation to classify flowers.

 ## How to run

-Note: some requirements are for Apple M1 chip.
+Note: the project contains two requirements files, one for ROCM and other for Apple M1 chip.

-`pip install -r requirements.txt`
+I managed to run TF with my RX580 GPU using [this guide](https://github.com/Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide).

-The software contains a RUN file in `ml_runner` folder.
-The `runner.py` can be called by the Flask API, or manually.
+`pip install -r <REQUIREMENTS_FILE.txt>`

 #### Running manually: